-"Setup" menu \rightarrow Device tag
+"Setup" menu → Device tag

-Parameter Description User entry Factory setting Device tag Max.
+Parameter Description User entry Factory setting Device tag Enter the name for the measuring point.
+Max.
 32 characters, such as letters, numbers or special characters (e.g. @, %, /).
-Promag
+Promass

-10.3.2 Setting the system units
+10.4.2 Setting the system units

 In the System units submenu the units of all the measured values can be set.